 Focused Ultrasound Therapy

-Focused ultrasound is an early stage, noninvasive therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with pancreatic tumors.
+Focused ultrasound is a rapidly evolving, noninvasive therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with pancreatic tumors.
 This novel technology focuses beams of ultrasound energy precisely and accurately on targets deep in the body without damaging surrounding normal tissue.
 The majority of treatment is targeting malignant disease, but the potential of treating benign disease is also possible.
 In addition, insulinoma is a benign disease of the pancreas, but due to the unique issues regarding insulin production insulinoma has its own listing in the endocrine section.

 How it Works

 Where the beams converge, focused ultrasound can produce precise ablation, or thermal destruction of tissue.
 The goal could be complete ablation of the tumor or it can be done partially, and partial ablation may help awaken the immune system for a more generalized response.
 This ablation can also be targeted at the innervation of the pancreas, to help lessen the pain from the disease.

 Current treatment options are focused on pancreatic cancer, and include combinations of surgery, radiation, chemotherapy, embolization or other ablative methods, yet these still not very effective for many patients.